s-blu/obsidian_dataview_example_vault/README.md

 We hope you enjoy!

 > [!attention] Early stage
 > This vault is in an early stage.
 Please feel encouraged helping us building it to a useful resource!
-Find out more unter **Contributing**
+Find out more under **Contributing**

 ## Usage